FutureSearch Logofuturesearch

 claude mcp add futuresearch --scope project --transport http https://mcp.futuresearch.ai/mcp

-The dataset is 3,000 sentences extracted from the PAWS paraphrase dataset, where many sentence pairs convey the same fact with different word order.
+The dataset is 3,000 sentences extracted from the PAWS paraphrase dataset.
 With the CSV in your working directory, tell Claude:

 Deduplicate this dataset of sentences.
 Two sentences are duplicates if they